huijing/huijing.github.io/_drafts/refactoring-an-inherited-codebase.md

 ### Preliminary site assessment

 Before diving into the code proper, I did a basic click-around, to get an idea of the look and feel of the site, and what it did.
 To me, this is a pretty important step, because you can only encounter a site *for the first time*, once in your life.
 And I took notes.
-Notes on things that took me a while to figure out, things that weren't intuitive, places where I had to ask “hmmm, now what does this even mean?”.
+Notes on things that took me a while to figure out, places where I had to ask “hmmm, now what does this even mean?”, functionality that required extra cognitive effort to comprehend.

+As someone who has been building interfaces for a living for the past 5 years, believe me when I say, people who work on the product itself on a daily basis are the worst group to do user testing with.
+Because we interact with the product, bugs and all, way more frequently than normal users.

+Hence, we inadvertently become blind to numerous usability issues simply because whatever we do to workaround the issue, has been committed to muscle memory.
+Even if it's something unintuitive, like having to click certain things in a specific sequence for it to work.

+All of this was documented into a trusty spreadsheet.
+I don't know about you, but I'm rather fond of spreadsheets as an organisational tool.
+To me, it's the easiest way to organise data into useful, information.
+But that's just me.
+You do you.

+### Site analysis with tools

-I read Don Norman's *The Design of Everyday Things* quite early on in my career, and the point that stuck with me was
+I read Don Norman's *The Design of Everyday Things* quite early on in my career, and there was a particular sentence in that book which stood out to me.

+> When people have trouble using technology, especially when they perceive (usually incorrectly) that nobody else is having the same problems, they tend to blame themselves.